 This will turn the unit on and display the first option from a menu listing.
-The first option will be rcL.
+The first option will be RCL.

-DEPRESS THE POWER ON BUTTON TO SCROLL TO THE rbL OPTION When the ON button is pushed it will cycle to the next menu item.
-If you continue to push the ON button the instrument will cycle through the whole list of menu items and will eventually scroll back to the rcL option.
+When the ON button is pushed it will cycle to the next menu item.
+If you continue to push the ON button the instrument will cycle through the whole list of menu items and will eventually scroll back to the RCL option.

-For the purpose of performing a quick screen test, cycle the message to the rbL option.
+For the purpose of performing a quick screen test, cycle the message to the RBL option.

-DEPRESS THE OFF BUTTON TO SELECT THE QUICK SCREEN / ROAD BLOCK TEST MODE Selecting the Quick Screen / Road Block Testing Mode by pressing the OFF button will initiate a Quick Test.
-This will be indicated by the display first indicating the instrument's current temperature (the operating range is from 0°C to 50°C) and battery strength indicator.
+Selecting the Quick Screen / Road Block Testing Mode by pressing the OFF button will initiate a Quick Test.
+This will be indicated by the display first indicating the instrument's current temperature and battery strength indicator.
 If the instrument does not have sufficient battery power to perform a test either the instrument display will not power on or BAT will be displayed and testing will be disabled.
+The Test Counter will be displayed following the temperature.